-Fresh Content improves Ranking
+Fresh Content Improves Indexing

-Check out how Google or other engines have indexed your website using this command in the search engine: site:www.PutYourDomainNameHere.com (take out the www if you have set up a 301 redirect for the non-www version of your domain).
-Check to make sure all your pages are listed.
-If Google has indexed the links in your menu, or other text that appears at the top of your page, instead of the description then it's likely that you either don't have text in the meta description tag or it's too short.
-Just add more text describing the page.
+If Google shows the links in your navigation menu in search results, or other text that appears at the top of your page, instead of the description then it's likely that you either don't have text in the meta description tag or it's too short.
 Without relevant text in the description tag people aren't likely to click on your page when it appears in search results.
-There are also multiple factors that affect how long before your keywords improve in rank in Google.
+There are also multiple factors that affect how long before your keywords increase ranking in Google.

 Research Competitor's Keywords

 It also helps to research your competitors to see what they are using for their keywords.
-However, if they are sticking multiple repeated keywords in their image alt tags, comment tags, and other places besides on the text of their page and or coloring multiple uses of keywords in the same color as the background of the page, then it's best to ignore them because many search engines are banning sites for those spamming tricks.
+However, if they are sticking multiple repeated keywords in their image alt tags, comment tags, and other places besides on the text of their page and or coloring multiple uses of keywords in the same color as the background of the page (hidden text), then it's best to ignore them because many search engines are banning sites for those spamming tricks.

 Follow Google's Guidelines

-Copyright © 2007, Updated 3-5-14
+Copyright © 2007, Updated 1-16-19

 All rights reserved.

-Technology that Blocks Some Search Engines
+Technology that Blocks Search Engines

-Dynamic Pages vs Static Pages
+Dynamic vs Static Pages

-Maximize the Title Tag
+Optimize the Title Tag

 How to Get Good Backlinks